gmongaras/22s-pa03-girvan-newman-uwunary-tree/README.md

 Looking at the data, we can see that the Girvan Newman algorithm was usually the second worst algorithm.
 The Girvan Newman algorithm likely performed as almost the worst algorithm due to it being a very naive approach at the Community Detection problem.

-Interestingly, the neural network with layers 64,32,16,8 had the worst accuracy which is liekly because of how small the dimensions of the latent space are (the latent space is 8-dimensional).
+Interestingly, the neural network with layers 64,32,16,8 had the worst accuracy which is likely because of how small the dimensions of the latent space are (the latent space is 8-dimensional).

 The best algorithm was the neural network with layers 256,128 and this algorithm performed significantly better than the Girvan Newman.
 On average over all the datasets, this algorithm was over 20% more accurate than the Girvan Newman algorithm.